-Sour Cream Starter Culture
+Sour Cream Starter Cultureeasy to use, pre-measured culture

 This Sour Cream starter culture will turn one quart of cream into thick, delicious, sour cream.
 With only two ingredients, cream and culture, it is easy to make freshly cultured sour cream at home.